Is it Asthma or Just Normal?

 But, were my nasal issues a side effect of asthma?
 Was it allergies?
 Was it just a gene that I carry?
 Like, no one knows for sure.
 Some asthmatics have nasal polyps.
 Those have definitely been linked with asthma.
 But, are they really?

-I mean, we really don’t know for sure.
-We know a lot for sure.
-But we don’t know for sure for sure.
-And that’s why research is ongoing even in regards to nasal problems and asthma.
+I mean, we really don’t know for sure, and that’s why research is ongoing even in regards to nasal problems and asthma.

 The truth is, you can link anything to asthma.
 Anxiety, GERD, and stomach trouble.
 Google fill in blank condition or symptoms and you will probably find a study somewhere linking it with asthma.
 So, are these studies viable?
 Most often, the authors note that further research is necessary before coming to a final conclusion.